lunarc/lunarc_docs/docs/guides/applications/MATLAB.md

 On the LUNARC HPC Desktop (Thinlinc) MATLAB R2016a as well as MATLAB R2017a are available via the Applications menu.
 Starting MATLAB from the menue automatically will set the -singleCompThread flag.
 This is now the recommended way to start MATLAB on the LUNARC HPC Desktop.

-## Getting Started with Serial and Parallel MATLAB on Aurora
+## Getting Started with Serial and Parallel MATLAB

 ### Load the module
 The MATLAB module is loaded with